 While there is no single figure that works for everyone, we estimate using the traditional 4% rule that investors in Singapore intending to retire now would need approximately S$1.1-1.2 million now for a semi-comfortable retirement (S$3,600 per month for 25 years).

 Do note that the 4% rule is an approximate guide that covers regular life expenses.
-However, if one requires more due to unforeseen circumstances (medical or family responsibilities), they should budget a bigger sum.
+You should budget a bigger sum if you require more due to unforeseen circumstances (e.g. medical or family responsibilities).

-Suppose a retiree wants S$4,000 per month to cover living costs, leisure, and healthcare.
+Suppose a retiree wants S$4,000 per month to cover living costs, healthcare, and leisure expenses.
 That amounts to S$48,000 per year.

 Using the same 4% withdrawal framework: